IB Economics - Study Hub

 What is IB Economics?

-IB Economics is a Group 3 subject that explores how individuals, firms, and governments make decisions about the allocation of scarce resources.
-Students study microeconomics, macroeconomics, international trade, and development economics — building analytical skills through real-world examples, economic models, and data interpretation.
+IB Economics is a Group 3 subject that explores how individuals, firms, and governments make decisions about scarce resources.
+Students study microeconomics, macroeconomics, international trade, and development economics using real-world examples and data interpretation.

 The course is available at both Standard Level and Higher Level.
-HL students cover additional quantitative techniques, including calculations of elasticities, multiplier effects, and welfare analysis using linear demand and supply functions.
+HL students also cover additional quantitative techniques and sit an extra Paper 3.

 Subject Group